 “Did you know that your friend’s dad is an infidel?”
 Mrs. Francis Finnegan asked me, as I stood at the door of their home.
 The greeting from Mrs. Finnegan was not unprecedented.
-I received it, whenever she had some topic of the day to cover.
+I received it, whenever I stood outside her door to pick up her son, and she had a topic that she wanted to discuss that day.
 I called it her headline hello.

-Mrs. Finnegan may have met me at the door with more traditional forms of greeting in the beginning.
+Mrs. Finnegan might have met me at the door with more traditional greetings in the beginning.
 If she did, I don’t remember it.
 She may have used the more traditional, “Hello!
 How are you doing?” greeting with other people, but I never saw it.
 As far as I was concerned, she greeted everyone at the door with a provocative introduction to the discussion of the day.
-A provocative introduction similar to those used by newspaper editors to draw attention to a story.
+A provocative introduction similar to a lede used by newspaper editors to draw attention to a story.

 Mrs. Finnegan was a religious woman that used profanity or vulgarity sparingly.
 She reserved those words for those moments when she needed to wound the pride of the subject of her scorn, and those times when she felt she needed to pique the ears of the listener.
-She used these words with a ‘look what you’ve caused me to do with your actions!’ plea in her voice to further subject the subject of her violation to greater shame.
+She used these words with a ‘Look what you’ve made me do!’ plea in her voice to further subject the subject of her violation to greater shame.

 Hearing her use such a vulgar word was not as shocking to me as hearing her use the word ‘infidel’ in an incorrect manner.
 As a self-described word nerd, Mrs. Finnegan prided herself on proper word usage.
 She informed me on another occasion, half-joking, that I was her apprentice.
 I took this as the compliment it was, in the beginning, but as the years went by, I began to believe she said to it relieve her of whatever guilt she may have felt for correcting every word that came out of my mouth.
 There were times when I was almost afraid to say anything around her, lest she correct me, but for the most part, I was an eager student of her mastery of the language.

-My friend James was sitting on the couch, next to his father, when I entered into the Finnegan home.
+My friend James was sitting on the couch, next to his father, when I entered the Finnegan home.
 The two of them were a portrait of shame.
-They looked like Puggles, sitting in the corner of the room after having made a mess on the carpet.
+They sat in the manner a Puggle will sit in the corner of the room after having made a mess on the carpet.

 James mouthed a quick ‘Hi!’ at me.
-He pumped his head up to issue that greeting and he then resumed his shame position of looking at one spot on the carpet.
+He pumped his head up to accentuate that greeting.
+He then resumed his shame position of looking at one spot on the carpet.

 “Tell him Greg,” she said.